Kilburn, London: The Kiln Theatre

-To the south, the Kilburn skyline is dominated by the Gothic spire of St. Augustine's, Kilburn.
+To the south, the Kilburn skyline is dominated by the Gothic Revival spire of St. Augustine's, Kilburn.
 Completed in 1880 by the architect John Loughborough Pearson, the church has an ornate Victorian interior, a carved stone reredos and screen and stained glass, adjacent to its partners, St Augustine's Primary and Secondary Schools.
 The church is sometimes nicknamed "the Cathedral of North London" due to its size - at the time of construction, it was the third-largest place of worship in London, after St Paul's Cathedral and Westminster Abbey.

 Located at 10 Cambridge Avenue, just off Kilburn High Road, is "The Animals WW1 memorial dispensary".
 The building itself dates back to the early 1930s.
 Formally opened in March 1931, it treated over 6,000 animals in its first year.
 The front of the building has a large bronze plaque above the door as a memorial to animals killed in the first world war.
 It's an impressive piece of bronze sculpture by F Brook Hitch of Hertford.
 Next door at 12-14 Cambridge Avenue, is one of the only surviving London examples of a "Tin Tabernacle" from 1863, which is currently used by a local arts charity.
 This very unusual building, originally built as St. James' Episcopal Chapel, is Grade II listed and is open to the public on Saturdays.

 Just to the south of St. Augustine's on Carlton Vale stands the rebuilt Carlton Tavern, a pub built in 1920-21 for Charrington Brewery and thought to be the work of the architect Frank J Potter.
 The building, noted for its unaltered 1920s interiors and faience tile exterior, was being considered by Historic England for Grade II listing when it was unexpectedly demolished in March 2015 by the property developer CLTX Ltd to make way for a new block of flats.
 The pub was subsequently rebuilt and re-opened following a community campaign and planning appeals.

 205 High Road was home to the Irish pub Biddy Mulligan's.
 It was built in 1862 as was originally known as The Victoria Tavern.
 It was renamed in the 1970s, with the name Biddy Mulligan taken from a character of Irish comedian Jimmy O'Dea, a character dressed as a female street seller in Dublin from the 1930s onwards.
 The pub was bombed on 21 December 1975 by the Ulster Defence Association (UDA), an Ulster loyalist group that fought against Irish republicans in Northern Ireland (The Troubles).
 The pub was later renamed as Biddy's, before briefly turning into an Australian sports bar called Southern K, and then closing in 2009 to make way for a new Ladbrokes branch.